 This research involves a case study of an office building in Dubai Design District, Dubai, UAE.
 These office buildings are designed with an external fixed shading system.
 However, the research will study these buildings and simulate the existing shading effect on the energy consumption as a base case scenario.
 Later, the research will depict the potential energy savings achievable through applying different external fixed shading scenarios, which should have a better impact on the energy consumption from a lighting and visual comfort perspective.
-Computer simulation tools will be used to simulate the potential energy savings achieved by applying different external shading options to be investigated are as follows: perpendicular vertical fins, angular vertical fins, egg-crate and horizontal fins.
+Computer simulation tools will be used to simulate the potential energy savings achieved by applying different external shading design options.
+The shading options to be investigated are as follows: perpendicular vertical fins, angular vertical fins, egg-crate and horizontal fins.
 These external shadings systems will be tested on the southern, western, and eastern facades in summer and winter seasons in Dubai.
 The report will first depict information gathered from relevant research found in the existing literature, which helped in directing the aims and objectives of this research.
-Methodologies will be explained followed by a full analysis of the outcomes achieved along with some recommendations for future studies to address any outstanding issues identified during the literature research stage.
+Methodologies will be explained followed by a full analysis of the outcomes achieved along with their discussion.
+Finally, the conclusion of the research study will be presented along with some recommendations for future studies to address any outstanding issues identified during the literature research stage.